 A mental (subconscious) origin of the catalepsy of the left arm is suggested by the fact that it has been interrupted repeatedly by the will of the trance personality.
 On such occasions it has declared that the catalepsy is intended to prove the genuineness of the trance, and has challenged bystanders to imitate the feat, which they, of course, have been unable to do, exhaustion of the limb very soon forcing them to drop it, while the medium was holding up her arm for hours at a stretch without any fatigue being noticeable.
 As to the intrinsic ” value” of the drawings, everybody has, of course, to judge for himself.
 The effect of the originals is largely due to their gorgeous and not disharmonious colouring.
 Very tiny circles, put closely together in great numbers, like pearls in old-fashioned needlework, make up a great part of the designs, and form the ground in some of them, while in others great areas of even colouring, smoothed to a perfect polish, are introduced.”

 According to Matthiesen’s report, Gentes often received messages during the drawing process via automatic writing, or through her clairvoyant and clairaudient abilities.
 It also investigates her ability to have foreseen the death of her sister, Elsa Gentes, in a Berlin railway accident in 1908.
 Like many other mediumistic artists this death may have been the catalyst for Gentes to develop an interest in spiritualism and mediumistic drawing.
 Although, according to Hans Freimark, author of a book on Mediumistic Art published in 1914, he suggested that Gentes’ automatism could have been instigated by her knowledge of the work of another German drawing medium – Wilhelmine Assmann who had achieved a great deal of notoriety in the press.
-Sadly, the original artworks by either women is difficult, if not impossible, to find today.
+Sadly, whereas a few works by Assmann have survived, albeit suffering the ravages of time, original artworks by Gentes are difficult, if not impossible, to find today.